 A lot of us learned to associate selling with sleazy and pushy businessmen portrayed as villains in Hollywood films.
 This can obviously be the case, but when it comes to your approach to selling and promoting yourself, you can truly make it your own.
 People will only respond to you if you are true to your work and yourself and develop a way of sharing what you create that works for you and FEELS GOOD.
 Don’t try to use marketing techniques that feel weird or inauthentic.
 Share your story and be excited about a work of art that makes you proud.
 Buying and collecting art is an intimate and personal process.
 Be confident, follow up, but don’t be offended or take things personally if they don’t go the way you hoped.
 Like any relationship, you are looking for a good fit, and you want both you and the buyer to be happy with the outcome.

 As you continue to grow and develop your craft, your audience and circle of collectors will grow.
 Sometimes it takes years to get there, and that is ok.
 I don’t know about you, but I would rather have someone truly LOVE the piece they get from me than be pressured into purchase something they aren’t 100% excited about.

 Marketing and sales are amazing as long as you learn ways to make them fun and deeply fulfilling experiences for yourself.

 Remember that your priority will always be in the studio.
 Making art comes first, but it’s a really amazing time to use marketing to take your power back and enjoy the freedom of being an artist without having to ask anyone’s permission or approval.

-P.S. if you are just starting out and need some basic art career tips like applying to galleries and marketing on Instagram Alicia Puig and I recently wrote a book called The Smartist Guide which can help!
+P.S. if you are just starting out and need some basic art career tips like applying to galleries and marketing on Instagram Alicia Puig and I wrote a book called The Complete Smartist Guide which can help!